 “Let me live with you, then.”

-I saw that this idea took him by surprise.
+I see that this idea takes him by surprise.

 “Don’t you think your mother needs you?”

-Tears were dripping off my lashes.
+Tears are dripping off my lashes.
 “I think she needs you a lot more.”

 “Well, let me think about it.”